Article | Last updated: 2018-03-01 | Ministry of Culture

-National analogue FM radio networks will be switched off in 2017.
+National analogue FM radio networks in Norway was switched off in 2017.
 Are you wondering what the change means for you?
 Here you will find answers to your questions about the digital radio switchover.

 All the major players in the Norwegian radio industry support digitisation.
 Radio faces tough competition from new digital services, and innovation is therefore required.
-The switch from FM to DAB will mean:
+The switch from FM to DAB means:

 DAB provides a static-free listening experience and supports additional services such as text and image streaming directly to devices.
 Emergency preparedness will be improved because the network is less vulnerable, and important emergency messages can be broadcast on all channels simultaneously.